 The Serial Vector Format, better known as SVF, is a way to represent JTAG test patterns in text files.
 In a debug session using JTAG for its transport protocol, OpenOCD supports running such test files.

 This issues a JTAG reset (Test-Logic-Reset) and then runs the SVF script from filename.
-Unless the quiet option is specified, each command is logged before it is executed.

 The Xilinx Serial Vector Format, better known as XSVF, is a binary representation of SVF which is optimized for use with Xilinx devices.
 In a debug session using JTAG for its transport protocol, OpenOCD supports running such test files.